Ngx-Workshop/.github/profile/README.md

 - Follow the **bounded context rules** for microservices.
 - Keep MFEs clearly scoped (structural vs user journey).
 - Use the provided seeds for new services or MFEs.
+- When adding new repos, consider updating the org installer script if the repo should be part of the default workspace.